lmigueldf/doc/guide/plugins.md

 The `android` and `ios` directories contain configuration and code for the supported native targets.

-The `js` directory contains JavaScript files to include for each of the build targets.
+The `js` directory contains JavaScript files that will be added to the JavaScript include path.

 #### ./index.js